CPSSD/feedlark/README.md

 $ vagrant ssh # gain ssh (on a POSIX system)
 $ vagrant halt # stop
 ```

-### Vagrantfile

-This will download an image of Ubuntu 15.10 (Wily), install the required
-packages and setup the services.

-Pip dependencies will also be downloaded.

-#### Ports

-- `27017`: MongoDB is forwarded/exposed on port
--  `4730`: The Gearman job server runs on port
-- `192.168.2.2`: All services are also exposed on the IP

-#### Symlinks

-- `. -> /vagrant`

-Is something missing from the Vagrant?
-Open an issue!

 #### Running the whole application stack